A linearization map for genuine equivariant algebraic $K$-theory: A K -theory construction for coefficient systems

-The fact that induction, restriction, and conjugation are compatible in a pseudo-functorial way is the data of \cref{Ind Res double coset} and \cref{conjugation lemmas}.
-We leave the full details of the proof of \cref{spectral Mackey functor} to the end of \cref{sec:tech pf app} as they are quite technical and not essential to understanding the rest of the paper.
+The fact that induction, restriction, and conjugation are compatible in a pseudofunctorial way is the data of \cref{Ind Res double coset} and \cref{conjugation lemmas}.
+We leave the full details of the proof of \cref{spectral Mackey functor} to \cref{corollary: proof of proposition from main body} as they are quite technical and not essential to understanding the rest of the paper.